-Ben flips over As Qs.
-Brent tables Kd Td.
+Ben flips over A♠Q♠.
+Brent tables K♦T♦.
 Ben has a 60/40 equity advantage.
-Then the most amazing thing happens.
-Nobody thinks about running it twice.
-For such a large pot, derived from Brent’s winner’s tilt dumbass hah-ha-look-at-my-big-stack verbal declaration (that certainly wasn’t an angle shooting attempt), no one brings up the option of running it twice or three times.
+Amazingly, nobody thinks about running it twice.
+For such a large pot, derived from Brent’s ha-ha-look-at-me-I’m-a-big-swinging-dick verbal declaration, no one brings up the option of running it twice or three times.
 In times of stress, the brain doesn’t always work so well, and this was pure oversight.

-As Marco spreads the flop, the first card to be visible is a ten.
+As Marco spreads the flop, the door card is a ten.
 Score a point for Brent.
 Behind the ten, however, a queen makes her appearance, as if to set the world right again.
 Ben’s hand holds for a full double up, which Brent handles with about as much grace as can be expected.